 What is Data Lineage?

-Published on August 20, 2021
+Published on August 14, 2024

 When you think of lineage, what typically comes to mind is one’s ancestry or pedigree.
 It’s a family tree that traces a path back past your parents, grandparents, and more, showing from whom you descended and how you’re related.

-data lineage
+Screenshot showing data lineage example

 Data lineage helps you understand the data you’re using, what may have happened to change it over time, and who was involved in any processing.
+There are many reasons a data asset may change.
+It could have been transformed through filters or calculations, and new data may have been added, updated, or deleted along the way.

-Why is Data Lineage Important?
+Why Is Data Lineage Important?

 Here are a few ways data lineage can improve data usage: